$Se^2$: Sequential Example Selection for In-Context Learning: Experiments

 \subsection{Analysis}

-In this section, we delve into evaluating the effectiveness of \our{}'s strategy, examining the impact of search strategy, the stability of selected examples, the transferability across models, and providing a case study for a tangible demonstration of \our{}'s advantages.
+In this section, we delve into evaluating the effectiveness of \our{}'s strategy, examining the impact of search strategy, the stability of selected examples, the transferability across models, and providing some case studies for a tangible demonstration of \our{}'s advantages.

 \paragraph{On the Effect of Search Strategy} In our method, we employ beam search to seek candidate demonstration example sequences, with beam size denoted as $w$.
 In this section, We investigate the effect of our search strategy by setting $w = [1, 2, 3]$, where $w=1$ corresponds to a greedy search strategy.
 Performance evaluations of searched candidate sequences are depicted in Table~\ref{tab:beam_size}, with "top-1" indicating results from the highest scoring prompts among $w$ candidates, and "avg" representing the average performance across $w$ candidate prompts.
 We report the average performance of the 8 categories of tasks.
-Results demonstrate that as beam size $w$ increases, enlarging the search space, there's a notable improvement in performance, signifying \our{} found more optimal candidate example sequences.
+Results demonstrate that as beam size $w$ increases, enlarging the search space, there's a notable performance improvement, signifying \our{} found more optimal candidate example sequences.
 Moreover, "top-1" performance tends to be better than "avg", indicating \our{}'s ability to accurately identify and prioritize the most effective candidates, thereby affirming the strategy's efficacy.
 Overall, \our{}'s approximate search strategy successfully identifies superior example sequences, enhancing downstream task performance.

+\paragraph{On the transferability of $Se^2$} In the above experiments, we show the results when the inference model and the scoring model are consistent.
+As the LLM is scaling up, aligning the scoring and inference models is time-consuming and resource-intensive.
+Thus, We explored $Se^2$'s example selection effectiveness across different LLMs, transferring it to 2 various size models GPT2-XL~(1.5B)~\cite{radford2019language} and LLAMA2-7B~\cite{llama2}, comparing against BM25 and UPRISE baselines.
+Table~\ref{tab:generalize_other_llms} illustrates that $Se^2$ consistently outperforms BM25 and UPRISE from 1-shot to 16-shot across models ranging from 1.5B to 7B parameters.
+Despite \our{} being trained on 3-shot data, it shows a progressive performance increase with more examples, especially enhancing smaller models due to their greater reliance on high-quality examples for task execution, which is in line with the recent findings~\cite{llm-r}.

 \paragraph{On the stability of selected examples}

 As suggested by \citet{lu-etal-2022-fantastically, calibrate}, ICL performance can vary significantly, with different in-context examples causing fluctuations from near state-of-the-art~(SOTA) performance to random guessing, and different orderings may lead to strong fluctuations in the performance.